mfiles music files mfiles film music

 • Sneakers

-• The Mask of Zorro - bits similar to Aliens and much Spanish music (including a malagueña and much clapping and stamping) following in the Zorro footsteps of Alfred Newman
+• The Mask of Zorro - bits similar to Aliens and much Spanish guitar-led music (including a malagueña and much clapping and stamping) following in the Zorro footsteps of Alfred Newman

 • A Perfect Storm - yet more trouble at sea!